drshahizan/HPDP/assignment/submission/ass1/sheemart/case_study1a/readme.md

 </div>

 - **Add** column P1, P2, P3, P4 and P5
 - For **column P1**, use formula =(B2/61)*3.33.
-B2 is row number while 61 is the full mark for Academic column.
-3.33 is the maximum value for each column.
+This formula calculates the normalized value for the first academic column (P1) based on the value in B2 (which represents the row number) and considering 61 as the full mark for the Academic column.
+The maximum value is set to 3.33.
 - **Continue** to calculate the value of P2 until P5 by using
   -  P2 = (C2/61)*3.33
   -  P3 = (D2/10)*3.33
   -  P4 = (E2/15)**3.33
   -  P5 = (F2/15)*3.33
 - Press **Ctrl + D** to fills and overwrites a cell(s) with the contents of the cell above it in a column.

+- These instructions guide the user to calculate normalized values for academic columns P1 to P5 based on specific formulas.
+- Each formula divides the corresponding academic score by the full mark for that column and then scales the result to a maximum value of 3.33, ensuring consistent representation of academic performance across different columns.

 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/assets/89633522/b37b0731-9fc3-402c-816f-8ab3adb82158" width = "400">